 Fellowship recipients are expected to:

--Complete additional GIS training in the topic area of interest
+-Complete individual GIS project in topic area of interest

 -Be a US citizen

--Be a sophomore STEM (science, technology, mathematics and engineering) major as of fall semester 2013 OR senior science/math education major as of fall semester 2013
+-Major in a STEM discipline (science, technology, mathematics and engineering) OR science/math education

 -Have a minimum 3.0 GPA

--Continue qualified enrollment for the 2013/2014 academic year (spring and summer 2013 graduates not eligible
+-Continue qualified enrollment for the 2017/2018 academic year (spring and summer 2017 graduates not eligible)

 Applicants must complete the online application form, submit transcripts for all previous college or university course work and contact information for three letters of recommendation.